Review of the Kronen & Sohne KS069 Automatic Watch

 Two subdials are located near the top of the watch face.
 The left dial displays the time in twenty-four-hour format.
 The second features a rotating dial onto which the sun and moon are painted.

-The KS069’s third subdial is crammed between the center of the face and the opening which displays the timing wheel.
+The KS069’s third subdial is crammed between the center of the face and the opening that displays the timing wheel.
 A tiny, bright red pointer indicates the passing seconds.

 The band is reasonably thick and constructed of PU leather.
 This is not a band you will need to replace right away.